 1 The Fund's performance assumes the reinvestment of all dividends and distributions.
 The EAFE has been adjusted to reflect reinvestment of dividends on securities in the index.
 The EAFE is not adjusted to reflect sales charges, expenses or other fees that the Securities and Exchange Commission requires to be reflected in the Fund's performance.

 REPORT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-To the Trustees of BBH Trust and Shareholders of BBH Partner Fund - International Equity:
+To the shareholders of BBH Partner Fund - International Equity and the Board of Trustees of BBH Trust:

 Opinion on the Financial Statements and Financial Highlights